+2000953

+CIA G

+assification:

+MCCITICATION. •

+Assilie Miloin

+(This part of the part of the

 to visit the Police Station known as the Procuraduria General at 11:00 a.m. the following morning.

 At 10:15 a.m., August 9, 1978, Committee staff members met with State Department Official Richard Howard to alert him that the Committee would request the Mexican officials to make Silvia Duran available in Washington for an HSCA hearing.
 Mr. Howard explained that once we had permission from the Mexican government, the State Department would insure that she was in Washington when necessary.

-At 11:00 a.m., August 9, 1978, Committee staff members met with Dr. Jesus Yañes and Ciprianio Martinez Novoa.
+At 11:00 a.m., August 9, 1978, Committee staff members met with Dr. Jesus Yanes and Ciprianio Martinez Novoa.
 Mr. Yanes told Committee staff members that Ciprianio Martinez Nova, the Mexican agent in charge, would try to aid us in all our interviews.
-Mr. Martinez then briefed the Committee staff members on their up-todate progress:
+Mr. Martinez then briefed the Committee staff members on their up-to-date progress:

 Oscar Contreras Lartigue had been located and preinterviewed by Mr. Martinez in Tampico, Mexico.
 The Committee would fly to Tampico on Friday, August 11, 1978 at 7;35 a.m. to interview him.

-Noe W. Palomares had been located and could be interviewed during the afternoon of Thursday, August 10,
+Noe W. Palomares had been located and could be interviewed during the afternoon of Thursday.
+August 10,

-Classicantio
+Classifications

-(This form is to be used for material extracted from CIA---controlled documents.)

-1978 at his office, Cerrada de la Presa 4.
+(This form is to be used for material extracted from CIA-controlled documents.) - 277 - 1978 at his office, Cerrada de la Presa 4.
 His phone number, 595-0891, was made available to the Committee.
 June Cobb Sharp received a tourist permit, number 72781, on June 27, 1947.
 She entered Mexico through Nuevo Lardo, Texas.
-She requested but was denied permission by the Mexican government to represent the magazine, Modern Mexico.
+She requested but was denied permission. by the Mexican government to represent the magazine, Modern Mexico.
 On June 21, 1948, she received a courtesy permit, number 25556.
 She disappeared in 1954 and never returned to Mexico.
 The Committee staffers did not tell the Mexicans that the House Select Committee on Assassinations had evidence from review of June Cobb's 201 file that she was in Mexico in the Sixties.
 Eunice Odio Infante, a Costa Rican, received a three-month tourist permit from the Mexican government on February 9, 1964.
 She remained in Mexico, illegally residing at Nacas-45-a, until 1972.
-She applied to write for the Excelsior magazine on many different occasions, but was rejected every time.
-In 1972, Ms. Odio married a Comminist painter, Rudolfo Sanabria Gonzalaz and moved to Rio Neba-16 Apartment 40.
+She applied to write for the Excelsion magazine on many different occasions, but was rejected every time.
+In 1972, Ms. Odio married a Comminist painter, Rudolfo Sanabria Gonzalez and moved Classification [] Classification DE WILLIAMS (This form is to be used for material extracted from CIA-controlled documents.) - 278 - to Rio Neba-16 Apartment 40.
 On May 24, 1972, Ms. Odio was found dead in her bathtub.
 The official presiding at her autopsy concluded that Ms. Odio had poisoned herself.

-Classification did und Land

-(This form is to be used for material extracted from CIA--controlled documents.)

 Emilio Carballido Fontanes was in Carcas, Venezuela, on vacation and scheduled to return to Mexico in early September.
 His address is Constituyentes 207.
 His phone number is 515-8345.

-[Source, crypt]] ]personnel record in Mexico could not be located.
+Jersonnel record in Mexico could not be located.
 When the Mexican officials inquired about her at the Cuban Embassy in Mexico City prior to the Committee's trip, no one at the office remembered that she had worked there.
 Committee staff members were told that [Source] was probably dead.
-No basis was given for the Mexican government's conclusion.

-Source J(LIRING 3) was born in Cuba on November 3, 1927.
-He entered Mexico July 1, 1965 and itaught Graphics and Art at U.N.A.M. until January 1, 1968 when he disappeared.
+No basis was given for the Mexican government's conclusion. on November 3, 1927.
+He entered Mexico July 1, 1965 and taught Graphics and Art at U.N.A.M. until January 1, 1968 when he disappeared.
 The Mexican officials assumed that he returned to Cuba.

-Classified by derivation
+2060321 " न संबंधारे - एता सिन्धार्थ ह Classification: